 Archaeology Trainer location

-Legion Archeology (800) is taught by Dariness the Learned at the new Dalaran at the Broken Isle!
+You can learn Legion Archeology (800) from Dariness the Learned at the new Dalaran at the Broken Isle!

 Battle for Azeroth Archaeology (950) is taught by Examiner Alerinda in Dazar'alor and by Jane Hudson